Mikerniker/100_Days_of_Python/README.md

 Topics in Day 1 include:
 Printing, Commenting, Debugging, String Manipulation and Variables Small changes made to the original project, used food instead of pets, and used .capitalize() method.

+Notes for Day 2:
+This is my solution for the Tip Calculator Project Topics in Day 2 include:
+Data Types, Numbers, Operations, Type Conversion, f-Strings